IBM/updated-opendmk-1.0-b02/README.md

 You can find a clone of the original Open DMK project here <https://github.com/betfair/opendmk> since the original repository opendmk.java.net no longer exists.

 Note!
-This project (acsp-opendmk) is a local clone of the above mentioned <https://github.com/betfair/opendmk> project, to be able to locally debug the code for troubleshooting.
-JE 2021-09-27
+This project  is a local clone of the above mentioned <https://github.com/betfair/opendmk> project, to be able to locally debug the code for troubleshooting.